wistia/wistia-open-docs/_posts/2012-07-03-replaceable-video.md

 <div class="video_embed"><iframe src="http://fast.wistia.com/embed/iframe/59ad3f2dc4?controlsVisibleOnLoad=true&playerColor=aae3d8&version=v1&videoHeight=360&videoWidth=640" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" width="640" height="360"></iframe></div>

 Just like Ben says in the video, we all make mistakes.
 If you've embedded a video, and now you need to update it in a hurry, the **Replace Video** tool is a quick and easy way to get it done.
 As a bonus, you won't lose stats already created for the original video.

 **NOTE:** you can replace any video in your account using this feature, but in order for the change to appear automatically on your website, you'll need to use iframe embeds.

+**DOUBLE NOTE:** this won't replace any copies of the video you've made in your account, only the original.

 ## Step 1: Find the Video in Your Account